andymeneely/project-timber-wolf/scenarios/scenarios.md

 * Special Events: Place the Reinforcements card on top of Event 14.
 * Team Cash starts at $0k

-This campaign **requires** The Demolitions Guy for every chapter.
-He must start with Amateur skills.
+This campaign **requires** The Demolitions Guy.
+He must start with Amateur skills, but you may choose his Skills.
 We suggest Smash 'n' Grab and Hit 'n' Run.

 We suggest the following characters and skills: